AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/features/responsive-layout.md

 >
 >As a layout container is a paragraph system, deleting the component will delete both the layout grid and all the components (and their content) held within the container.

-1. If you mouse over or tap the grid placeholder, the action menu is displayed.
+1. If you mouse over or select the grid placeholder, the action menu is displayed.

    ![Add to the layout container](/help/sites-cloud/authoring/assets/responsive-layout-container.png)